-Back in 2019 the Clean Air team signed up to the challenging target of becoming carbon neutral by 2023.
-Since then, we’ve introduced a suite of measures across the business to help us towards our goal: Solar panels; mild-hybrid vans; recycled paper; improved waste management; remote client meetings – who knew they would take off the way they did!
+We’ve introduced a suite of measures across the business to help us towards our goal of reducing our carbon footprint: Solar panels; mild-hybrid vans; recycled paper; improved waste management; remote client meetings – who knew they would take off the way they did!

 We had already been monitoring our carbon footprint for three years, so we had data to check our progress against.
 We’ve stated we want to lead the fume cupboard industry in sustainability.
 Well, we’ve finished calculating our operational carbon footprint for 2020 and we’re delighted with another year-on-year reduction.

 Over the last five years, Clean Air’s Scope 1&2 footprint has reduced by over 20%, whereas our turnover has increased significantly during the same period.
 Many clients contact us looking for a sustainable supply chain, and we can offer them evidenced actions and results.

 Scope 1&2 is the simplest part of a company’s footprint to measure.
 It’s the electricity and fuel (gas for heating, plus petrol and diesel for company cars and vans) used by a business.
 It’s a simple, at-a-glance tool to see how your company is performing year on year.

 In fact, it’s so easy to monitor that there’s no excuse at all for organisations not to monitor it.
 After all, if you don’t measure something how can you improve it?

 We’ve also started monitoring Scope 3 results which include other items such as water, waste and other travel.
 Our Scope 3 footprint is also reducing each year.